-Name Quantity Note Grease For Ball Screw Spline Unit (AFB grease) Proper quantity Tools Wiping cloth 1 For wiping grease Cross-point screwdriver 1 For clamp band removal Only for Cleanroom-model and Protected-model
+Name Quantity Note Grease For Ball Screw Spline Unit (AFB grease) Proper quantity Tools Wiping cloth 1 For wiping grease (Spline shaft) For clamp band removal Cross-point screwdriver 1 Only for Cleanroom-model and Protected-model

 The brake release switch is applied to both Joints #3 and #4.
 When the brake release switch is pressed, the respective brakes of the Joints #3 and #4 are released simultaneously.
+(Joint #4 brake is installed to G6-3 only.)